2018–present Argentine monetary crisis

 The 2018–present Argentine monetary crisis is an ongoing severe devaluation of the Argentine peso, caused by high inflation and steep fall in the perceived value of the currency at the local level as it continually lost purchasing power, along with other domestic and international factors.
-As a result of it, the presidency of Mauricio Macri requested a loan from the International Monetary Fund.
+As a result, the presidency of Mauricio Macri requested a loan from the International Monetary Fund.